Annabella Lwin: Solo and other ventures

 In 1994, Sony Soho Square released two singles, "Car Sex" and "Do What You Do", for which she was billed as "Annabella Lwin".
 "Car Sex" made the Top 10 in the UK Dance Chart, while the re-mixed dance follow-up "Do What You Do" (1995), produced by Steve Lironi, spent one week at No.61 in the UK Singles Chart.
 In 1999, Cleopatra released Virgin Voices: A Tribute to Madonna, Volume One.
 It contained a cover version of "Like a Virgin" credited to "Annabella Lwin of Bow Wow Wow".

 In 2005, Lwin was a featured vocalist, with Camp Freddy members Dave Navarro and Billy Morrison, during a fund raising concert for victims of the tsunami caused by the 2004 Indian Ocean earthquake and tsunami.
 Lwin co-wrote and co-produced a solo song with record producer Carey Beare, which was donated exclusively to the Hands and Hearts Organization for Tsunami Relief in spring 2006.

 Amongst a couple of her own shows in 2010, Lwin appeared on stage with Kathy Valentine and Charlotte Caffey (the Go-Go's), Billy Corgan (the Smashing Pumpkins), and other prominent artists for a MusiCares Musicians Assistance Program (MAP) Benefit concert called 'Women in Recovery', as well as participating in animal charity related concerts.

 On 10 July 2012, Lwin released Super Boom on Secret Records.
 It was a fourteen-track collection of unreleased demo and studio recordings from 1984 through to 1987.
 In 2016, she released a new EP, entitled Willow Tree, on which she wrote all four tracks.
-Later in the year, she contributed a cover version of "Cheer Up" to One Heart: A Tribute to Bob Marley & the Wailers, a benefit for teens and young adults with cancer or who are living in difficult circumstances.
+Later in the year, she contributed a cover version of "Cheer Up" to One Heart: A Tribute to Bob Marley & the Wailers, a benefit for teenagers and young adults with cancer or who are living in difficult circumstances.